Master’s Degree Programme in Choreography

 Four artistic projects are included in the curriculum.
 The goal of the artistic practise is to support student's personal, creative and insightful view of the multidimensional ways in which choreography manifests as art.
 Read more about artistic projects.

 In addition to bringing a variety of new choreographies every season, the MA Programme in Choreography is an active motor in public discussion in the dance field.
 It organizes open lectures, the video documentations of which are available online.
-It is also an essential agent in the Theatre Academy’s international publication series Kinesis, which publishes research studies on dance.
+It is also an essential agent in the Theatre Academy’s international puclication series Kinesis, which publishes research studies on dance.
+The publications are listed further down the page.
 The MA Programme has a Choreoblog a platform for sharing and open discussion.
 It also brings out newsletters for its intrerest groups.

 Below you find selected video articles and news on open lectures, Choreoblog texts or Kinesis Publications.